Capital One miles have a value of 1 cent per mile, but that value can fluctuate based on how they are redeemed.

 - There’s no limit to how many Capital One miles you can earn, making it easy to save up for large purchases.

 - Capital One offers flexible travel purchase redemptions.
 Miles can be used to cover any portion of a travel charge made on an outside site (redeemed as a statement credit).

-- You can transfer Capital One miles to one of 15 travel partners at a rate of 1:1, 2:1.5 or 2:1.
+- You can transfer Capital One miles to more than 15 travel partners at a rate of 1:1, 2:1.5 or 2:1.
 Despite the apparent drop in value for some partners, a few transfer options get you more for your mile.

 - You can redeem any number of Capital One miles at any time.
 You can apply as little as 1 mile to an eligible purchase and cover the rest with cash.

 - There is no major U.S. airline on Capital One’s list of travel partners.
 While Chase partners with United and Southwest Airlines and American Express partners with Delta, the transfer options with Capital One are much more limited.

 - You lose value when you redeem for cash back.
 Statement credits and checks only get 0.5 cents per mile.

 - You don’t get extra value for redeeming through Capital One Travel Center.
-While cards like the Chase Sapphire Preferred® Card* and Chase Sapphire Reserve® get 25% to 50% more value when used in the Ultimate Rewards center, Capital One miles don’t get any boost.
+While cards like the Chase Sapphire Preferred® Card and Chase Sapphire Reserve get 25% to 50% more value respectively when used in the Ultimate Rewards center, Capital One miles don’t get any boost.

 - Unlike Chase Ultimate Rewards and American Express Membership Rewards, Capital One doesn’t offer any category cards that you can juggle with your flat-rate cards to maximize your miles earnings on certain purchases.

 - In fact, the Capital One rewards program is fairly limited on opportunities to stack up extra miles – the max you will usually earn on your spending is 2 miles per dollar.

 Are Capital One rewards worth it?